marcotoronto/rdm-test/content/06-4_Data_Preservation.md

 ---
-# What is data preservation?
+# What is your plan for long time access?

-# Why preserve data?
+Research data preservation involves ensuring that research data remains accessible, usable, and understandable over time.
+It encompasses converting data into sustainable formats, storing it in secure repositories, and providing comprehensive metadata and documentation.

 # What data should be preserved?